Stygionympha robertsoni

 Stygionympha robertsoni, or Robertson's brown, is a butterfly of the family Nymphalidae.
 It is found in South Africa, in Northern Cape, the southern part of Free State, the northern part of Western Cape and the Eastern Cape.

+Description

 The wingspan is 38–40 mm.
 Adults are on wing from August to March.
 There are probably multiple generations per year.

+Individuals based in Witsand feature darker coloration that the specimens from other regions like Free State.

+Habitat and behavior

 The larvae feed on Poaceae grasses.
 Larvae have also been reared on Ehrharta erecta.